kimmobrunfeldt/labyrinth/README.md

 1. Set bot's name with `export const name ...`
 1. Implement `onMyTurn` at minimum

+Tip: remove yourself from the players and add two bots to spectate their super fast playing.

 ## Code architecture

 * [Game server](src/core/server/server.ts): isolated piece which could be ran in dedicated-mode somewhere else.
 The server is controlled by the admin client via JSON RPC _(transported via PeerJS WebRTC data connection)_ protocol.
 In practice, the browser which creates the server also runs the admin client.